 Who can become a foster or adoptive parent?

-What is the average length of stay a foster child will be in our home?
+What is the average length of a foster child’s stay?

 Do the children have contact with their biological parents while in foster care?